zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-synchronize.md

 ## Getting Started

 ### Bulk Synchronize
-The `BulkSynchronize` and `BulkSynchronizeAync` methods let you synchronize a large number of entities in your database.
+The `BulkSynchronize` and `BulkSynchronizeAsync` methods let you synchronize a large number of entities in your database.

 ```csharp
 bulk.AutoMapKeyExpression = customer => customer.Code;